Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1966

 The song that led me to suspect the Kinks were something more than just another rock band and Ray Davies was not just one more guy churning out pop hits.
-This one showed me Davies, as much as being a spot-on class observer and gently acidic social satirist, was fronting a band so much cooler than its contemporaries, if only because the Kinks didn’t take themselves as seriously as the Beatles, Stones or Who.
+This one showed me Davies, as much as being a spot-on class observer and acidic social satirist, was fronting a band so much cooler than its contemporaries, if only because the Kinks didn’t take themselves so seriously.
 Case in point?
-This one features, of all things, a damn trombone – which, near the end, takes us home by strolling arm-in-arm with a gin house-style piano and some whispered, slightly breathless “yeahs.”
-In doing so, the instrument becomes not only hipper than such a stodgy piece of brass deserves to be, but it is only there because the lads apparently got in their cups in a pub the night prior, met a classical trombonist working on a pint at the bar, and after taking a shine to the old bloke, thought it would be fun to have him play on their record the next day.
+This one features, of all things, a trombone – which, near the end, takes us home by strolling arm-in-arm with a gin house-style piano and some whispered, breathless “yeahs.”
+In doing so, the instrument becomes not only hipper than it deserves to be, but it is only there because the lads apparently got in their cups in a pub the night prior, met a classical trombonist at the bar, and after taking a shine to the old bloke, thought it would be fun to have him play on their record the next day.

 122. Our Winter Love